Trigger Point Injection Q & A

-A trigger point injection (TPI) is an injection that is given directly into the trigger point or “knot” for pain management.
-The injection may be an anesthetic such as lidocaine (Xylocaine) or bupivacaine (Marcaine), a mixture of anesthetics, or a corticosteroid (cortisone medication) alone or mixed with lidocaine.
-With the injection, the trigger point is made inactive and the pain is relieved.
-At Bayshore Medical Group we work towards helping people avoid the use of corticosteroids and surgery.
+A trigger point injection (TPI) involves administering a direct injection into the trigger point or "knot" for pain management.
+The injection may contain an anesthetic like lidocaine (Xylocaine) or bupivacaine (Marcaine), a combination of anesthetics, natural pain relieving compounds like Sarapin, or solely a corticosteroid (cortisone medication) with or without lidocaine.
+This injection renders the trigger point inactive, providing relief from pain.
+At Bayshore Medical Group, our focus is on assisting individuals in minimizing the reliance on corticosteroids and surgery for pain management.

 How are Trigger Point Injections Performed?

-Our nurse practitioner will first mark the skin over the point and clean the skin.
-A cooling spray may be used to numb the injection site.
-A fine needle is then inserted into the trigger point.
-At this point you may feel a small “twitch” of the muscle this means the trigger point has been reached.
-Then, a small amount of medication is injected to numb the point and break up the “knot.”
-Lidocaine is the numbing medication often used for the injection however, our nurse practitioner may choose another medication based on your medical history (ie. Saline, Sarapin).
+Our nurse practitioner will begin by marking the skin above the designated point and ensuring proper skin hygiene.
+A cooling spray might be applied to numb the injection area.
+Subsequently, a fine needle is carefully inserted into the trigger point.
+If you experience a slight muscle "twitch" at this stage, it indicates that the trigger point has been reached.
+A small quantity of medication is then injected to anesthetize the point and disperse the tension in the "knot."
+Although lidocaine is commonly used for numbing, our nurse practitioner may opt for an alternative based on your medical history, such as saline or Sarapin.

 How Do I Know If I Need Trigger Point Injections?

-An indicator for needing a TPI injection includes having a palpable tender area that produces a constantly referred pain pattern.
-Some other symptoms may include episodic or chronic headaches, back pain, groin pain, decreased range of motion, myofascial pain and temporomandibular joint pain.
+An indication for requiring a TPI injection is the presence of a palpable tender area that generates a consistently referred pain pattern.
+Additional symptoms may encompass episodic or chronic headaches, back pain, groin pain, reduced range of motion, myofascial pain, and temporomandibular joint pain.

-If you experience any of the symptoms listed above, getting TPI can be highly beneficial.
-It should also be noted that some patients may have more than one trigger point in their body that needs to be treated.
-Each trigger point is different and the locations vary from person to person.
+If you encounter any of the mentioned symptoms, opting for TPI can prove highly advantageous.
+It's essential to recognize that certain patients may have multiple trigger points in their body that require treatment.
+Each trigger point is distinct, with variations in location from person to person.